 You can ask your kids to identify the two types of words on each page and write them down on sticky notes.
 Then, you can use those sticky notes to create an anchor chart.

 After creating your anchor chart, your kids can practice on their own identifying real and nonsense words using this Wocket Pocket Real & Nonsense Word Sort.
 If you want additional words, you can write your own on colored craft sticks.

 This book-inspired Wocket Pocket Real & Nonsense Word Sort is a great way for beginning readers to practice identifying real and nonsense words.

 Do you want to save this Dr. Seuss inspired real & nonsense word sort for later?
 Pin this to your reading board on Pinterest and it’ll be here for when you’re ready!

 Are you looking for some fun activities to celebrate Dr. Seuss’ birthday?
 This Dr. Seuss Author Study has a variety of resources that your students can use throughout reading month to learn about the author including a craftivity, writing activity, and character book report.
 Click on the picture to learn more!

 More Dr. Seuss Inspired Activities:

-Click on the pencil below to download and print the
+Click on the pencil below to automatically download and print this free reading activity!